Vapok/AdventureBackpacks/PATCHNOTES.md

       * This is used to apply the Necromancy Armor effect to just the Necromancy Backpack
 * Completely Reworked Status Effects Management
   * Implements a new UpdateEquipmentStatusEffects Transpiler and removes several patch points.
+* Multiple biomes can now be selected on backpacks, and applied effects will stack.
+  * If Backpack has more than 1 biome configured, and the biomes utilize the same effect, the backpack must meet all requirements for the effect to trigger.
+* Adds Translation for Japanese and Portuguese Brazilian
+  * Big thanks to Xutz and RedeyeBear for dropping by the Discord to contribute these!
+* Bugfixes:
+  * Drops Enabled/Disable now completely work and will definitely disable drops.
+    * Apologies that this took so long for me to track down.
+  * When Backpack with items is placed on an Armor Stand, Thor accidentally duplicates items.
+    * Fixes GitHub #67

 # 1.6.4.0 - Bug Fixes + Jewelcrafting Compatibility + Spanish Language Translation